1961 Targa Florio

 The 45° Targa Florio took place on 30 April 1961, on the Circuito Piccolo delle Madonie, (Sicily, Italy).
 It was the second round of the F.I.A.
 World Sports Car Championship, and third round of the FIA GT Cup.

 Report

 Entry

-The event attracted fewer cars than in previous seasons, with 64 racing cars were registered for this event, instead of the 78 in 1960, of which 57 arrived for practice.
-Only these, 54 qualified for, and started the race.
+The event attracted fewer cars than in previous seasons, with 64 racing cars registered for this event, instead of the 78 in 1960.
+57 of the 64 arrived for practice.
+Of these, 54 qualified for, and started the race.

+Ferrari never had won a Formula One Constructor Championship, losing to British cars since it was introduced in 1958, but once again was the reigning World Sportscar Champion - barely, though.
+In the 1960 World Sportscar Championship Maranello had won only 2 of 5 events, one of them Le Mans which requires strong engines, while the small capacity Porsche won also two events and a second place, with the tie breaker having been the amount of third places.
+Of the four proper Targa races from 1956 (Non-Championship) to 1960, Ferrari had won only in 1958 with the 3-liter V12 Testa Rossa mounted in the front, with the nimble mid-rear engine 1500cc Porsche 550 and 718 winning three.
+Having lost in 1959, Ferrari in 1960 entered the lighter V6-powered Dino 246S with 2.4 liter engine size, but Porsche had upgraded its flat-4 DOHC Type 547 Fuhrmann engine to 1.6 liter and took a third win.

-Reigning World Champions, Ferrari had entered two of their Ferrari 246 SP and a 250 TRI 61 for their squad of drivers; Willy Mairesse, Ricardo Rodríguez, Wolfgang von Trips, Olivier Gendebien, Phil Hill and Richie Ginther.
-As like 1960, there was no other factory entrants in the S3.0 class, their main opposition would come from the works Porsche 718 RS 61s of Hans Herrmann, Edgar Barth, Jo Bonnier, Dan Gurney, Graham Hill and Stirling Moss, despite these were smaller engined cars and less powerful, the marque had won the last two Targa Florios.
+For 1961, Ferrari finally adopted the mid-engine layout, putting a Dino-V6 behind (Posteriore) the driver both in F1 and in some sportscars, which were designated SP.
+Ferrari entered two of their 2.4 litre mid-V6 Ferrari 246 SP and a traditional 3-liter front-V12 250 TRI 61 for their squad of drivers; Willy Mairesse, Ricardo Rodríguez, Wolfgang von Trips, Olivier Gendebien, Phil Hill and Richie Ginther.
+As in 1960, there were no other factory entrants in the S3.0 class.
+The main opposition would come once again from the works Porsche 718 RS 61s of Hans Herrmann & Edgar Barth, Jo Bonnier & Dan Gurney, Graham Hill and Stirling Moss.
+Despite the fact that these were smaller engined cars and less powerful, they had beaten Ferrari in the last two Targa Florios.
+This time, Porsche enlarged the engine some more, conservative 1700cc for the No. 132 car of the German drivers, and nearly the maximum of the S2.0 class with 1966cc in the two other 718.